aabtop/respire/README.md

 ### Demos

-Here is an animation showing what happens when Respire is used to build the Respire project itself.
+Here is an animation showing what happens when Respire is used to build the Respire core project itself.
 Note the `-g` command line parameter which enables a visualization of the build process which will open and render in a browser as a web page.